OptiLabResearch/Tablets/README.md

 # Tablets
-Finding the best tablet for yourself
+Finding the best tablet for yourself, so you dont overspend or underspend.